openebs/lvm-localpv/design/monitoring/capacity_monitor.md

   - Outstanding IOs (PV)
   - Status ( online / offline )

+This document lists the relevant metrics for the above information and the steps to fetch the same.

 ### Non-Goals

-- Support for volume expansion when underlying volume has lvm snapshots.
+- The visualization and alerting for the above metrics.

 ## Proposal

 ### User Stories

-As an application developer, I should be able to resize volume on the fly(When application consuming volume).
+As a platform SRE, I should be able to efficiently manage the provisioning of LVM LocalPV on my cluster nodes.

-Steps To Be Performed By User:
-1. Update the PVC capacity using `kubectl edit pvc <pvc_name>`

-Note: StorageClass should allow expanding the volume(i.e allowVolumeExpansion field must be set to true).
+### Concepts

 ### Implementation Details